kernelwernel/VMAware/docs/documentation.md

     /**
-     * Essentially means only the brand, MAC, and hypervisor
+     * Essentially means only the brand, MAC, and hypervisor bit techniques
-     * bit techniques should be performed.
-Note that the less
+     * should be performed.
+Note that the less flags you provide, the more
-     * flags you provide, the more likely the result whether
+     * likely the result will not be accurate.
+If you just want to check for
-     * it's running in a VM will not be accurate.
+     * a single technique, use VM::check() instead.
      */
     bool is_vm2 = VM::detect(VM::BRAND | VM::MAC | VM::HYPERV_BIT);